stewartpark/data-toolbox/README.md

   - To load, `glove = GloVe.load('filename.pkl')`
 - ...

-You can choose to use other bigger GloVe datasets like below:
+You can choose to use one of the other bigger GloVe weights like below:

 ```
 >>> glove = GloVe(300, '42B.300d')